pagkly/Zed/Investopedia3/Microfinance Definition.md

 ## Additional Microfinance Operations

 There are other microfinance operations around the world.
-Some larger organizations work closely with [the World Bank](https://www.investopedia.com/terms/w/worldbank.asp), while other smaller groups operate in different nations.
+Some larger organizations work closely with [[the World Bank]](https://www.investopedia.com/terms/w/worldbank.asp), while other smaller groups operate in different nations.
 Some organizations enable lenders to choose exactly who they want to support, categorizing borrowers with criteria such as level of poverty, geographic region, and type of small business.

 Others are very specifically targeted.
 There are organizations in Uganda, for example, that focus on providing women with the capital to undertake projects like growing eggplants and opening small cafés.